Holodome/hololisp/readme.md

 make
 ```

 hololisp is currently tested on arm64 macOS and Linux amd64.
-The code uses some POSIX functions, so it is not portable to Windows without modification.

 By default, hololisp is compiled in release mode.
 If you want to compile in debug mode add `DEBUG=1` flag to make.